ryanbarringtoncox/request_threader/README.md

 search_word = 'aeroplane' # search word
 ```

 At the time of this writing, 100 threads x 50 hits_per_thread yields 5,000 html files in a few short minutes.
-Lowering the number of threads take more time overall and the html files are spread further over time.
+Lowering the number of threads take more time.

 *Note: If you query 100 threads x 50 hits_per_thread, you'll get 5,000 valid html files written locally.
 However, you will also get about 200 empty files.
-These represent failed html requests.
+These represent failed html requests.*

 ## Meta, Graphing, etc